 - For a ganache-filled chocolate tart made with dark chocolate: a 1:1 ratio of dark chocolate to cream, by weight, works very well.
 At this ratio, you can also make dark chocolate truffles, though some like to use a 2:1 ratio of dark chocolate to cream for a firmer truffle.
 It's really up to you.

-- For a chocolate tart filled with a milk chocolate ganache: a 1:1 ratio of milk chocolate to cream will most likely be too soft.
-You are better off with a ratio of 2:1 of milk chocolate to cream, by weight.
+- For a chocolate tart filled with a milk chocolate ganache: a 1:1 ratio of milk chocolate to cream is too soft.
+You are better off with a milk chocolate ganache ratio of 2:1 of milk chocolate to cream, by weight.
 At this ratio, the milk chocolate ganache will set firm enough that the tart can be cut, but remains a little soft and pliable, unlike hard chocolate.
 Obviously, the higher the chocolate content, the firmer the ganache will be when chilled and set.
 I've tested a higher ratio of 2.5:1 of milk chocolate to cream and I found at this ratio, the ganache was difficult to get right.
 Getting all the chocolate melted with so little hot cream is tough and also, I noticed when cutting the tart, the ganache doesn't always adhere to the tart shell as well as it should.
 For tarts, I definitely would use a 2:1 ganache ratio with milk chocolate.

-So, for a dark chocolate ganache tart, use a 1:1 ratio of dark chocolate to cream.
+Tip: So, for a dark chocolate ganache tart, use a 1:1 ratio of dark chocolate to cream.
 For a milk chocolate ganache tart, use a ratio of 2:1 of milk chocolate to cream.

-A note about blind-baking a tart shell without filling
+Blind-baking a tart shell without pie weights

 Ingredients